 Since 1987, Denmark has had a trade surplus.
 Earlier, there was a long period from the post-war years onwards when Denmark had a constant trade deficit.
-In 2004, Denmark had a trade surplus of DKK 52.3 billion, corresponding to almost DKK 10,000 per inhabitant.
+In 2005, Denmark had a trade surplus of DKK 55.8 billion, corresponding to more than DKK 10,000 per inhabitant.